Minimal models for monomial algebras: Recollections

 \subsection{Homotopy transfer theorem and \texorpdfstring{$A_\infty$}{Ainfty}-coalgebras}

-\paragraph Recall that an $A_\infty$-coalgebra is a graded $\kk$-module $V$ along with sequence of locally finite maps $(\Delta_n : V \longrightarrow V^{\otimes n})_{n\in\mathbb N}$, where for each $n\in\mathbb N$ we have $|\Delta_n| = n-2$, that satisfy the following \new{Stasheff identities}
+{{}} Recall that an $A_\infty$-coalgebra is a graded $\kk$-module $V$ along with sequence of locally finite maps $(\Delta_n : V \longrightarrow V^{\otimes n})_{n\in\mathbb N}$, where for each $n\in\mathbb N$ we have $|\Delta_n| = n-2$, that satisfy the following \new{Stasheff identities}

 That such sequence of maps be locally finite means that for each element $v\in V$ the set $\{ \Delta_n(v) : n\in\mathbb N_0\}$ contains finitely many nonzero terms.
 We write $(V,\Delta)$ for an $A_\infty$-coalgebra, and we call it \emph{minimal} whenever $\Delta_1$ vanishes.
 Observe that every graded vector space, every complex, and every dga coalgebra is, in an obvious way, an $A_\infty$-coalgebra.
+Remark our $A_\infty$-coalgebras are non-unital and positively graded.
+We warn the reader that conventions for the signs appearing in the Stasheff identities above vary in the literature.
+As explained in~\cite{Markl}*{Section 2}, one can go from this convention to that of J. Stasheff by multiplying $\Delta_n$ by the sign $(-1)^{\binom{n}{2}}$.

-\paragraph We can associate to every $A_\infty$-coalgebra $(V,\Delta)$ a dga algebra $(\Omega_\infty V,b)$, its \new{$\infty$-cobar construction}, as follows.
+{{}} We can associate to every $A_\infty$-coalgebra $(V,\Delta)$ a dga algebra $(\Omega_\infty V,b)$, its \new{$\infty$-cobar construction}, as follows.
 The underlying algebra to $\Omega_\infty V$ is the free associative algebra on the suspension $s^{-1}V$.
 Define the family of maps $(b_n : s^{-1} V \longrightarrow (s^{-1}V)^{\otimes n})_{n\in\mathbb N}$ by conjugation with the isomorphisms $s : s^{-1}V \longrightarrow V$ and $(s^{-1})^{\otimes n} : V^{\otimes n} \longrightarrow (s^{-1}V)^{\otimes n}$.
 This sequence gives a map $s^{-1}V \longrightarrow \Omega_\infty V$, and we then have a unique derivation $b : \Omega_\infty V\longrightarrow \Omega_\infty V$ that restricts to $s^{-1}V \longrightarrow \Omega_\infty V$ on $s^{-1}V$.
 A straightforward computation shows that $b^2=0$ is equivalent to the Stasheff identities, so we have a dga algebra.
 Observe that since $V$ is positively graded, $\Omega_\infty V$ is non-unital and non-negatively graded.
 If $V$ has a weight grading, as it happens for $\Tor_A$ whenever $A$ is a weight graded algebra, $\Omega_\infty V$ inherits a weight-grading from $V$.